davidgiga1993/mixing-station-docs/docs/midi.md

 # Midi

-You can use any generic midi device to remote control the mixer via Mixing Station.
+Mixing Station can be controlled using any generic or MCU compatible midi device.

-## Supported protocols
+## Supported midi protocols

-- General Midi
+- Generic Midi
 - Mackie Control (MCU - recommended)
 - X-Touch (in MCU mode, with metering and LCD support)
 - X-Touch Expander (in MCU mode, with metering and LCD support)